 - Bowling Alley Refinisher

 - Floor Surfacer

-In 2016, there was an estimated number of 7,300 jobs in the United States for Floor Sander and Finisher.
+There were about 7,300 jobs for Floor Sander and Finisher in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Floor Sander and Finisher by 2026.
-The BLS estimates 700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.

 The states with the most job growth for Floor Sander & Finisher are Colorado, Arizona, and Washington.
 Watch out if you plan on working in Tennessee, Maryland, or Wisconsin.
 These states have the worst job growth for this type of profession.